 Before joining the EU, applicant country must meet certain requirements.
 Food safety issues play an important role in accession negotiations for EU membership.

 - EFSA has worked with the EU enlargement countries since 2005.
-Currently candidate countries are: Montenegro, the Former Yugoslav Republic of Macedonia, Serbia, Turkey and Albania.
+Currently candidate countries are: Montenegro, the Republic of North Macedonia, Serbia, Turkey and Albania.
 Bosnia and Herzegovina and Kosovo* have the status of potential candidates.

 - Extensive contacts exist between EFSA and the food safety authorities in these countries under the EFSA Pre-Accession Programmes funded from the Instrument for Pre-Accession Assistance (IPA).
 The Programmes aim to increase preparedness of the national authorities for their possible future co-operation with EFSA as full members of the EU.

 * This designation is without prejudice to positions on status, and is in line with UNSCR 1244 and the ICJ Opinion on the Kosovo Declaration of Independence.

 - Implemented activities under the EFSA Pre-Accession programme 2011-2014